 Composition of review teams

-For all MusiQuE procedures, the general principles that apply in selecting the peers from amongst the Peer-Reviewers Register to act as members of Review Teams, as critical friends or simply as advisors in tailor-made consultative visits, are as follows:
+For all MusiQuE procedures, the general principles that apply in selecting the peers from amongst the Peer-Reviewers Register to act as members of Review Teams, as critical friends or simply as advisors in tailor-made consultative visits

 - The particular needs of the applicant institution in terms of specialised expertise and on the number of peers necessary to conduct the procedure appropriately are addressed